solvespace/solvespace/cython/README.md

 ...
 line1 = sys.add_line_2d(p0, p3, wp)
 sys.angle(line0, line1, 45, wp)  # Constrain two entities
+line1 = sys.entity(-1)  # Entity handle can be re-generated and negatively indexed
+...
 if sys.solve() == ResultFlag.OKAY:
    # Get the result (unpack from the entity or parameters)
    # x and y are actually float type